TryGhost/docs/content/concepts/routing.md

 The routes configuration file is a YAML file, which is located in `content/settings/routes.yaml`.

-The `routes.yaml` file divided into three sections: `routes`, `collections`, and `taxonomies`.
+The `routes.yaml` file is divided into three sections: `routes`, `collections`, and `taxonomies`.
 The default file looks like this:

 ```
 routes:

 collections:
   /:
     permalink: /{slug}/
     template:
       - index

 taxonomies:
   tag: /tag/{slug}/
   author: /author/{slug}/
 ```

 The rest of this article explains how `routes`, `collections` and `taxonomies` function, followed by how all of the available `YAML` properties can be used in each.

 > **Strict indentation**
-> YAML files use whitespace indentation to denote structure - using tabs is be invalid.
+> YAML files use whitespace indentation to denote structure - using tabs is invalid.
 Having mismatched indentation is the most common reason for a YAML file not being valid.

 ---